The chilling truth about answering a cold call

 Everyone loves answering the phone to an unexpected sales pitch, right?
+Wrong.

 I think it’s safe to say that most surprise sales calls are generally met with an immediate hang-up or a prompt “no thank you.”
 Decision makers receive an average of 20 to 30 individual sales calls each day.
 No wonder cold calls are met with disdain!